Wasid-Khan/Student-Management---Database/README.md

 The **Student Management System** demonstrates the use of ADO.NET for database operations in a C# Windows Forms application.
 It provides a user-friendly interface to perform CRUD operations and manage student records efficiently.
 This project highlights the integration of C# with SQL Server, showcasing the practical application of database concepts in C#.

----

-Feel free to customize this README file further according to your project's specific requirements.